betterscientificsoftware/bssw.io/Articles/Blog/PracticesPerformancePortableEco.md

-# Practices for Productive Software Development using a Stable Performance Portable Ecosystem
+# Practices for Productive Software Development in Kokkos

 **Hero Image:**